-Bald Hills Trail Loop in Jasper Alberta
+Hiking Bald Hills Loop in Jasper National Park

-Admiring Maligne Lake as it peeks through the trees halfway up the Bald Hills trail.
+Admiring Maligne Lake as it peeks through the trees halfway up the Bald Hills Trail.

 We began the hike on a gravel fire road.
 The first 2 km are relatively flat, allowing your body to get warmed up before the real cardio starts.
 We opted to take the shortcut, which is a thin trail running up the hill at a much steeper angle than the fire road.
 This area was muddy in places, so we had to watch our step.
 As we climbed, we took breaks to check our progress and watched as Maligne lake changed colours under the shifting clouds.